sufali10/sufali10/README.md

 ### Professional and Academic Background
-Currently a Junior Platform Developer with a passion for computational research projects within the fields of Compelx Systems Modelling and Artificial intelligence.
+Currently a Junior Platform Developer with a passion for computational research projects within the fields of Complex Systems Modelling and Artificial intelligence.
 I hold an MSc in Complex Systems Modelling and a BSc in Mathematics and Physics, both from King's College London.

 ### Technical Skills